osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-data-selection-configuration.md

 ## Complex data type field mapping examples

 When working with the `DataFields` or `DataType` [data selection parameters](#data-selection-parameters), you can provide complex data types field mappings as JSONPath expressions.
-[OCS](https://docs.osisoft.com/bundle/ocs/page/developer-guide/sequential-data-store-dev/sds-types-dev.html) supports these field mappings.
 PI Adapter for Azure Event Hubs supports the following complex data type field mappings: `TimeIndexed.Coordinates` and `TimeIndexed.GeoLocation`.

 ### `TimeIndexed.Coordinates` Example